On Crimes and Punishments: Style

-The book's serious message is put across in a clear and animated style, based in particular upon a deep sense of humanity and of urgency at unjust suffering.
+The book's serious message is put across in a clear and animated style, particularly upon a deep sense of humanity and urgency at unjust suffering.
 This humane sentiment is what makes Beccaria appeal for rationality in the laws.

 Influence

 Within eighteen months, the book passed through six editions.
 It was translated into French in 1766 and published with an anonymous commentary by Voltaire.
 An English translation appeared in 1767, and it was translated into several other languages.
 The book was read by all the luminaries of the day, including, in the United States, by John Adams and Thomas Jefferson.

 The book's principles influenced thinking on criminal justice and punishment of offenders, leading to reforms in Europe, especially in France and at the court of Catherine II of Russia.
-In England, Beccaria's ideas fed into the writings on punishment of Sir William Blackstone (selectively), and more wholeheartedly those of William Eden and Jeremy Bentham.
+In England, Beccaria's ideas fed into the writings on punishment of Sir William Blackstone (selectively), and more wholeheartedly those of William Eden (Lord Auckland) and Jeremy Bentham.
 The reforms he had advocated led to the abolition of the death penalty in the Grand Duchy of Tuscany, the first state in the world to take this measure.